Oracle ULA • Case Study

 Co-Founder, Redress Compliance

-Fredrik Filipsson brings two decades of strategic expertise in enterprise software licensing, having held senior positions at IBM, SAP, and Oracle before founding Redress Compliance.
-His deep understanding of Oracle's licensing models, ULA mechanics, and audit practices enables Fortune 500 clients to optimise their Oracle estates, defend against audits, and negotiate better agreements.
-Fredrik leads Redress Compliance's Oracle advisory practice, helping enterprises navigate complex ULA renewals, certifications, and contract negotiations with full vendor independence.
+Two decades of strategic expertise in enterprise software licensing, having held senior positions at IBM, SAP, and Oracle before founding Redress Compliance.
+Deep understanding of Oracle's licensing models, ULA mechanics, and audit practices enables Fortune 500 clients to optimise their Oracle estates, defend against audits, and negotiate better agreements.
+Leads Redress Compliance's Oracle advisory practice with full vendor independence.